Vision and Strategy Execution

 3. The Implementation Approach

-Your vision will need to encompass all strategic and operational execution.
+Your vision will need to explicitly connect ‘thinking’ to ‘doing’.
 Organizations are reasonably adept at designing new organizational structures and operating models.
-However most do not fully appreciate how to bring the new organizational initiatives to life through meaningful deployment and implementation.
+However, most do not fully appreciate how to bring the new organizational initiatives to life through meaningful deployment and implementation.
 Effective implementation requires a big-picture understanding across the organization, as well as clear alignment between objectives and actions.
-To achieve this effectively, communication needs to be in a whole-system, plain language operational format that aligns actions to goals by providing clear objectives with clear instructions on how to get there…this is where vision comes into its own and is unrivalled as a mechanism for change.
+To achieve this effectively, communication needs to be in a plain language operational format that aligns actions to outcomes by providing clear objectives with clear instructions on how to get there…this is where vision comes into its own and is unrivalled as a mechanism for change.

 4. The Measurement Approach